 Step 1: Data Discovery

-That’s why step #1 is quite simply Data Discovery.
-All corporations and organizations storing any amount of client/employee data need a set and clear data discovery plan.
-And this plan is typically led by a DPO, who implements some form of Data Discovery Software to sift through the mountains of 1s and 0s, flagging anything it feels might be against government regulations, internal procedures, etc.
+All corporations and organizations that store any amount of client/employee data need a well-defined, clear data discovery plan.
+And this plan is typically led by a DPO, who implements some form of Data Discovery Software to sift through the mountains of 1s and 0s.

 Step 2: Data Risk Assessment

 In the beginning, you’ll likely run into loads of information that’s not really at-risk at all or false flags.
-Because data discovery software is trained to look for all instances of PII, it will likely flag emails with people’s names, even though it’s just Jack from accounting’s automatical email signature.
-Here’s where you’d hope the software you’ve chosen allows for Custom Detectors, meaning you can tell the software all the information that’s okay to overlook, saving you both time and money.
+Because data discovery software is trained to look for all instances of PII, it will likely flag emails with people’s names, even though it’s just your coworker’s automatic email signature.

 During this phase, you’ll also want to review all instances of true red-flag data.
 This could come as a simple mistake when someone filed Jane’s medical history in the wrong folder or something more nefarious, like an external breach or even a disgruntled ex-employee whose authorization credentials have yet to be revoked.